 Literacy Education Master's Degree

-(Still accepting applications for fall 2013 — completed applications must submitted by August 15 for consideration.)
+Accepting applications for fall 2014 — completed applications submitted by February 15 will receive priority consideration.

 If you already have a provisional or initial teaching certificate and want to specialize in literacy instruction, please read on.

 Our program allows teachers to work toward state certification in either literacy birth–grade 6 or literacy grades 5–12.
 The program has been structured to be in alignment with the Standards for Reading Professionals adopted in fall 2003 by the International Reading Association.
 In order to comply with New York State Education Department requirements, the program includes fifty hours of supervised practica at the range of grade levels our candidates seek for certification.

 As you'll see in our sequence of courses, we have developed a program that has just the right mix of flexibility and specificity for today's professionals.

 Our Literacy Education Master's Degree Allows You To: